Not a Pawn…RAID Japan’s “The Bishop”

 The GX-67MHC-ST shines in the 3/16oz to 1/2oz range.

 I’ve drug Texas rigs, Gikas, Tokyo’s, Nekos, finesse Jigs and free rigs through hydrilla, grass, brush and timber.
-I’ve crawled them all over rock piles and structure down to 30 feet of water.
-But I don’t recommend pushing it beyond 25-30 feet and at anything greater than midrange distances.
+I’ve crawled them all over rock piles and structure down to 30+ feet of water, but I don’t recommend pushing it much beyond 30 feet and at anything greater than midrange distances.
 While this rod fishes “longer”, it of course has its limits.
 Go past them and the accuracy of what this rod transmits obviously diminishes.
 It’s not that the rod folds; it just loses the telepathic connection it normally has within its boundaries.
-Not to mention, the power just isn’t going to be on tap past a certain point.
+Not to mention, the power just isn’t going to be on tap past a certain point due to physical limitations.

 Shallow cover?
 It dances through that like a ballerina with a knife.